Eva J. Pulliam

-- “Being Proactive About Privacy, Cybersecurity and Critical Infrastructure,” Water & Wastewater Equipment Manufacturers Association’s Annual Meeting; November 7, 2019 (Phoenix, AZ)
+- “Being Proactive About Privacy, Cybersecurity and Critical Infrastructure,” Water & Wastewater Equipment Manufacturers Association’s Annual Meeting, November 7, 2019

-- “From Launch to Legal: Getting your Game Offline,” Arent Fox Next Level Law Event, Game Developers Conference; March 14, 2019 (San Francisco, CA)
+- “From Launch to Legal: Getting your Game Offline,” Arent Fox Next Level Law Event, Game Developers Conference, March 14, 2019

-- “Privacy and Technology: Are Predictive Analytics Creating Biased Outcomes?”, Coalition of Black Excellence Summit; February 21, 2019 (San Francisco, CA)
+- “Privacy and Technology: Are Predictive Analytics Creating Biased Outcomes?”, Coalition of Black Excellence Summit, February 21, 2019

 - “Big Data and Privacy: Can They Co-Exist?,” Inman Connect New York 2019, January 31, 2019

-- “Video Games, Trademark, Fair Use and the First Amendment,” Golden Gate University's 17th Annual Conference on Recent Developments in IP Law and Policy; October 26, 2018 (San Francisco, CA)
+- “Video Games, Trademark, Fair Use and the First Amendment,” Golden Gate University's 17th Annual Conference on Recent Developments in IP Law and Policy, October 26, 2018

-- “Cybersecurity & Data Protection,” The Three C's -- Cybersecurity, Cryptocurrency & Cannabis Program; September 27, 2018 (Los Angeles, CA)
+- “Cybersecurity & Data Protection,” The Three C's -- Cybersecurity, Cryptocurrency & Cannabis Program, September 27, 2018

 Eva is a certified privacy professional (CIPP/US) and an active member of the International Association of Privacy Professionals.
 Eva is also an active member of the Arent Fox Center for Racial Equality and the firm's Pro Bono Committee.
 She is also a proud board member for the Lawyers’ Committee for Civil Rights Under Law and a 2018 Fellow of the Leadership Council for Legal Diversity.

 Life Beyond the Law

 When Eva is not working, she enjoys spending time with her family.
-She also enjoys reading, traveling internationally, and visits her hometown of Virginia Beach as often as possible.
+She also enjoys reading, traveling, and visits her hometown of Virginia Beach as often as possible.